lrchnnng/craft-collective/README.md

 2. `heroku create app-name` - You then create a new Heroku app, this name needs to be unique.

-3. `heroku config:set VAR_NAME='variable' --app app-name` - Adding any necessary enviroment variables will help with a number of things.
+3. `heroku config:set VAR_NAME='variable' --app app-name` - Adding any necessary environment variables will help with a number of things.
     - `AWS_ACCESS_KEY_ID` - Connect to AWS S3 Bucket (Static and Media files)
     - `AWS_SECRET_ACCESS_KEY` - Connect to AWS S3 Bucket (Static and Media files)
     - `DATABASE_URL` - Connects to database